ujahio/books-based-travel/README.md

-## AI Book-Based Travel Guide
+## AI Movie-Based Book Suggestion

 📌 Description:
-An AI that suggests travel destinations based on book settings & real locations.
+An AI that suggests books destinations based on movie selection.
+AI can also generate a poster

 🔹 Free APIs Used:

-Google Books API → Fetch book metadata.
+Open Library Archive → Fetch book metadata.
-Wikipedia API → Fetch real locations mentioned in books.
-Google Maps API (Limited Free Requests) → Fetch travel guides & attractions.

 🔹 AI Use Case:

 CLI: "I loved 'Eat, Pray, Love'.
-Where should I travel?"
-Uses RAG to fetch book locations.
-Uses Google Maps API to suggest real-world travel guides.
-Saves user travel interests in lowdb.
+What movies are based on the book?
+Generate a cover art based on the description of the book"
+Indexed movie dataset → Query movie metadata interacted via RAG.
+LLM suggests the books movie was adapted from.
+If there aren't any, LLM suggest books based on the or books related to the genre of the movie
+LLM also generates poster of the book and or movie

 ## Installation